 - The Affiliate Marketer then promotes the products on his website, YouTube videos, email campaigns, etc. attaching to them a link containing that unique code provided by the Merchant.

 - When a ‘customer’ (whether it be a visitor to the website, a viewer of the YouTube video or a recipient of the email campaign) clicks on that link he is taken immediately to the merchant’s website where he purchases the product(s) directly from the merchant.

 - Through that unique code, the merchant identifies the Affiliate Marketer as the person responsible for the sale and pays him the pre-agreed commission.

-Can you Really Make Money from Affiliate Marketing?
+Can You Really Make Money With Affiliate Marketing?

 Yes, you can.
 For proof see my post It Is Possible to Make Money with Wealthy Affiliate.

 What do You Need to Become an Affiliate Marketer?